Mike Hosking: Cash rate chop shows this Government has strangled the life out of a 'rock star' economy

 And we are in the middle of a brewing storm that has been brought about by things we can't change, like a trade war, uncertainty in Europe, tourists who don't want to fly, an obsession with climate change that is slowing growth.
 But we also have a Government that has managed to strangle the life out of what's left of a 'rock star' economy.

-Through a series of polices, announcements, and intentions, business has gone into hibernation.
+Through a series of policies, announcements, and intentions, business has gone into hibernation.
 Job adds are down, hiring is down, intention to invest is down.
 On the services side we are snapping the wallets shut.
 There isn't a poll, survey, or outlook out there that points to prosperity, buoyancy, optimism, or growth.

 So armed with that, Adrian Orr has slashed 50 points and hopes for the best.